Ceasterwyrt/DevuanTweaks/README.md

 `modprobe wl`

+Reboot and check your wi-fi.
 If anything goes wrong the manual can be found [here](https://wiki.debian.org/wl).

 ## Global Menu Packages